TOLDOTECHNIK/TTLED/README.md

 led.stopAsync();

 ### blinkAsync(unsigned int blinkInterval)
-Starts the blinking mode.
+Starts the auto blinking mode.
 Ensure to call the update() method continuously.
 If you don't call it, the LED will not blink.

 ####Parameters
 blinkInterval: LED is on for blinkInterval ms and off for blinkInterval ms